 Hi folks, Don here.
-Let me tell you a bit about the path that led me to Full Range Strength.
+Let me tell you a bit about the path that led me to Gaining Strength.

 I was born and raised in northwest Ohio, U.S.A.

 Neither of my parents participated in sports or physical training to maintain health and fitness.
 My mom was (still is) a traditional cook who prepared a lot of home-made meals, but also loved to bake cakes and cookies, and included a lot of refined carbohydrates in our diets.
 I had skin and digestive issues throughout my childhood, and by the time I reached my teen years I had chronic eczema, psoriasis, acne, hemorrhoids, an abdominal hernia and spring allergies.